raf-zig/Smoke-test-of-the-220_volt-online-store/README.md

-Smoke testing of a 220 volt magazine
+Smoke testing of the entire 220 volt online store business path